-In the rare situation when there are no available seats in CCS 098 or CCS 099, the Director of Counseling Services and the Director of the Center for Academic Success, upon consultation with the Humanities Department Chair and the appropriate division dean, will provide direction to counselors, advisors, and academic success coaches to identify appropriate alternatives to support the student's reading needs.
+In the rare situation when there are no available seats in CCS 098 or CCS 099, students should work with academic success advisors and the staff of the Learning Commons to identify alternatives to support the student's reading needs.

-V. Writing Skills: Placement Measures and Procedures
+VI.
+Writing Skills: Placement Measures and Procedures